ISC2 CISSP

 • VoIP (Voice over Internet Protocol)

-Learning about voice technologies is essential because it is still one of the most costly services that companies incur, so being able to effectively manage, investigate, and administer is really important.
-If outside users are able to use your voice services fraudulently, your company may be liable if crimes are committed with your services.
-International toll fraud is also costly, and can come about from unsecured phone systems.
+Learning about voice technologies is essential because they are still one of the most costly services that companies incur, so being able to effectively manage, investigate and administer them is really important.
+If outside users can use your voice services fraudulently, your company may be liable if crimes are committed with your services.
+International toll fraud is also costly and can come from unsecured phone systems.

-Multimedia collaboration includes applications such as instant messaging programs, video conferencing, and other real-time collaboration tools.
-These tools reinforce the notion of convergence technologies because they are able to carry voice, data, text, and video all in a single application over the Internet instead of over separate networks.
+Video and multimedia collaboration includes applications such as instant messaging programs, video conferencing and other real-time collaboration tools.
+These tools use convergent technologies because they’re able to carry voice, data, text and video all in a single application over the Internet instead of over separate networks.
 You will need to understand the risks associated with:

-• VoIP—This includes session controls and signalling protocols that relate to the notification and setup of calls.
-Candidates must also be familiar with codec software that converts audio and video into digital frames as well as open VoIP protocols such as H.323 and SIP (session initiated protocol).
+• VoIP: This includes session controls and signaling protocols related to the notification and setup of calls.
+Candidates must also be familiar with codec software that converts audio and video into digital frames and open VoIP protocols such as H.323 and SIP (session initiated protocol).
 Understanding how SIP provides integrity protection with MD5 hash functions and encryption such as TLS is also important for the CISSP exam.
 VoIP security must also be understood.

-• Remote Meeting Technology—This technology allows users to collaborate by sharing control of remote desktops, file sharing, chat functions, voice, and video.
-These technologies are vulnerable to unauthorized participation, eavesdropping, spying, data leakage, and communications interception.
-To prevent this, mitigating technologies must be employed, such as firewall restrictions, data encryption, authentication security measures, computer management policies, and user awareness training.
+• Remote meeting technology: This technology allows users to collaborate by sharing control of remote desktops, file sharing, chat functions, voice and video.
+These technologies are vulnerable to unauthorized participation, eavesdropping, spying, data leakage and communications interception.
+To prevent this, mitigating technologies, such as firewall restrictions, data encryption, authentication security measures, computer management policies and user awareness training, must be employed.

-• Instant Messaging and Chat—Initially introduced as text-based communication, many of these applications now include voice, video, file sharing, and remote control.
-Understanding that instant messaging (IM) technologies can be peer-peer or client-server relationships and all of the threat vectors that are associated with IM and chat is also important.
+• Instant messaging and chat: Initially introduced as text-based communication, many of these applications now include voice, video, file sharing and remote control.
+Understanding that instant messaging (IM) technologies can be peer-to-peer or client-to-server relationships and all of the threat vectors associated with IM and chat.
 These threats include malware distribution and social engineering.

-• Content Distribution Network—A CDN is a system of interconnected machines that provide large-scale services such as internet service providers (ISPs) and network operations.
+• Content distribution network: A CDN is a system of interconnected machines that provide large-scale services such as internet service providers (ISPs) and network operations.
 CDNs serve end users with high-speed connections and high availability.
-You need to understand concepts such as hybrid models (peer-to-peer and server-to-client connections), as well as the corresponding threat vectors, such as unauthorized bandwidth usage, P2P malware attacks, malicious executable files, and unauthorized system access.
+You need to understand concepts such as hybrid models (peer-to-peer and server-to-client connections) and the corresponding threat vectors, such as unauthorized bandwidth usage, P2P malware attacks, malicious executable files and unauthorized system access.

 Remote access